harrytruman/elk-ansible/README.md

 "event_data.res.task": "set hostname fact" "event_data.res.task_action": "set_fact"

-"hostname": rhel8-lab                    # This one is from Tower job logs "event_data.res.hostname": rhel8-lab     # This one is from Ansible playbook results
+"hostname": rhel-lab                    # This one is from AAP job logs "event_data.res.hostname": rhel-lab     # This one is from Ansible playbook results
 ```